 Huawei CFO Meng Wanzhou Photograph:( Reuters )

-Meng, 49, was arrested in December 2018 at Vancouver International Airport on a US warrant for allegedly misleading HBSC about Huawei`s business dealings in Iran and causing the bank to violate US sanctions.
+Meng, 48, was arrested in Canada in December 2018 on a US warrant.
+She faces bank fraud charges for allegedly misleading HSBC Holdings Plc about Huawei Technologies Co Ltd's business dealings in Iran, which was subject to US sanctions.

 Negotiations between Meng's attorneys and the US Justice Department picked up after the US presidential election a month ago.
 This signifies a potential end to a case that has strained ties between the United States, China and Canada.

 Further negotiations are expected to take place on Friday.

 The Wall Street Journal first reported on a possible deal.
 It said the case might be resolved with a "deferred prosecution agreement" under which Meng would admit to some of the allegations against her and prosecutors would defer and later drop the charges if she cooperated.

 In the case, which was filed in New York, Huawei and Meng are accused of conspiring to defraud HSBC and other banks by misrepresenting Huawei's relationship with Skycom Tech Co Ltd, a suspected front company that operated in Iran.

 If she were to admit wrongdoing, the Trump administration could claim victory in a thorny dispute with China, and relieve the pressure on Canada, which has found itself in the cross fire of the US-China trade war.

 Huawei has said Skycom was a local business partner, but US prosecutors said it was an unofficial subsidiary used to conceal Huawei's Iran business.

 US authorities say Huawei used Skycom to obtain embargoed US goods, technology and services in Iran, and to move money via the international banking system.
 The charges against the company include violating US sanctions on Iran.